 Other handy myGov features

 While myGov lets you access and store your own information, it also handles other notices and letters the government might need to send you from time to time.
 These are available to view in your myGov Inbox, and you'll also receive an email or text message alert whenever you receive a new notice.

 You can also update your personal details, such as changing your address or updating your mobile number in your myGov account.

-For security purposes, you won't be able to read government notices in your regular email Inbox.
-Instead, you’ll receive an email or text message alert, telling you there’s a new notice ready to read in your myGov Inbox.
-To check the new message, you need to log in securely to your myGov account and read the notice there!
+For security purposes, you don’t receive government notices to your regular email inbox.
+Instead, you’ll get an email or text message telling you there’s a new notice in your myGov Inbox.
+To check a new message, you need to sign in to your myGov account and read the notice there.

 How do I set up myGov?